thycotic/ss-docs/networking/ssh-terminal/index.md

 ## Feature Summary

 - Connect using SSH to a terminal hostname and port to log in to terminal and run commands
 - Display custom terminal banner after successful connection
 - Display available commands on successful login (display again with `man` command)

-- Log in to the terminal as a SS user (SSH Proxy must be enabled)
+- Display custom terminal banner after successful connection
 - Can set an inactivity timeout.
 Can be set to *disabled* or with a two-minute minimum.
 - Start a terminal connection and launch in a single line.
 For example:

   `ssh <user>@<ss_ip> -t launch <secret_id>`

 - Use two-factor authentication (2FA) for access (optional)
 - Use the SSH terminal interface to SS for viewing and launching secrets
 - Use these commands:

   - `Man` command to display detailed command description